Souheib Dhaflaoui

-Souheib Dhaflaoui (born 8 May 1996) is a Danish professional footballer who plays as a winger for Danish 1st Division club Næstved Boldklub.
+Souheib Dhaflaoui (born 8 May 1996) is a Danish professional footballer who plays as a winger for Fremad Amager, on loan from FC Helsingør.

 Private life

 Dhaflaoui was born to Tunisian parents and has a Tunisian passport.
 He applied for a Danish passport, so he could play for Denmark.
 He has said that his favourite player is Philippe Coutinho.

 Club career

 Nordsjælland

-In 2012 at the age of 16, Dhaflaoui signed a three-year youth contract with FC Nordsjælland from B.93.
-Dhaflaoui was wanted by many Danish clubs, after a game where he became matchwinner for the seniors of B.93 at the age of only 15 in February 2012.
+In 2012 at the age of 16, Dhaflaoui signed a three-year youth contract with FC Nordsjælland, coming from B.93.
+After a game in February 2012, where Dhaflaoui became the matchwinner for the first team of B.93 at the age of 15, he became a hot name and was wanted by several Danish clubs.

-At the age of 19, Dhaflaoui was promoted to the first team squad in July 2015 and did also sign a full-time senior contract with FCN in March 2015.
+In July 2015, at the age of 19, Dhaflaoui was promoted in to Nordsjælland's first team squad and at the same time also signed a full-time senior contract with the club.

-Dhaflaoui got his official debut for FCN on 3 August 2015.
-Dhaflaoui started on the bench, but replaced Emiliano Marcondes in the 93nd minut in a 2–1 victory against AaB in the Danish Superliga.
+Dhaflaoui got his official debut for Nordsjælland on 3 August 2015.
+Dhaflaoui started on the bench, but replaced Emiliano Marcondes in the 93rd minute in a 2–1 victory against AaB in the Danish Superliga.